JustinGOSSES/wellioviz/README.md

 ## Wellio work tie-in
 There are several long-standing wellio.js improvements that would help make the visualization work here more robust.
 - <a href="https://github.com/JustinGOSSES/wellio.js/issues/12">Change</a> how wellio handles new lines so wrapped lines in LAS files are okay.
+- <a href="https://github.com/JustinGOSSES/wellio.js/issues/5">Slight changes in parsing to more closely match LAS 2.0 format and enable some flexibility in how that format is interpreted when people create LAS files.
 - <a href="https://github.com/JustinGOSSES/wellio.js/issues/6">Write data transformation for welly dataframe</a> <=> wellio JSON, so users in a Python Jupyter notebook can transform or access their well logs in LAS format with the familiar welly python package and then easily shoot them into wello_viz for visualization.
 - <a href="https://github.com/JustinGOSSES/wellio.js/issues/7">Write data transformation for LASIO Dict <=> wellio JSON</a>, so users in a Python Jupyter notebook can transform or access their well logs in LAS format with the familiar LASIO python package and then easily shoot them into wello_viz for visualization.
+- Should coordinates be included in the wellio JSON or be separate?
+This was discussed in <a href="https://github.com/JustinGOSSES/wellio.js/issues/8">this issue</a>.